 To help put the who process in context, we’re going to introduce you to Steve, a fictional business owner who thinks he might be ready to sell his business.

 Steve is a 63-year-old baby boomer who has owned his manufacturing company for 30 years and has grown it to $2M in annual sales.
-He’s married with 3 adult children, 1 of which is active in the business.
+He’s married to Heather and they have 3 adult children, 1 of which is active in the business.
 He recently transitioned about half of the business operations to his General Manager which lets him spend 3 weeks in Arizona every winter.
-His wife is retiring from her job this year, so he’s ready to make that 3 months in Arizona.
+Heather is retiring, so he’s ready to make that 3 months in Arizona.

 Steve has been contemplating selling his business for the past 18 months, since his wife decided she was ready to retire.
 Even with the increased role of his General Manager, he still doesn’t have a lot of time to think through a detailed exit strategy.
 From a financial perspective, Steve knows what he needs to get out of his business in order to enjoy a comfortable retirement.
 There is some anxiety over their retirement planning because he’s not really sure what his business is worth, and that number has a big impact on their goals.
 To further complicate matters, he’s wondering whether he should consider letting his son take over the business.
 Letting go will not be easy, but perhaps this route might be a worthwhile compromise.